wa-rren-dev/pokemon-test/README.md

 7. You may be able to tell from my language that I don't know _anything_ about Pokemon.

 **_NOTE!_** The tests run against the live Pokemon API

+You can [jump into an environment quickly on Gitpod here](https://gitpod.io/#https://github.com/wa-rren-dev/pokemon-test) and logging in with Github credentials